ROSEANNE CIPARICK ALMANZAR

-I wasn't going to go without a job, so I used my opera skills and landed a position singing in the San Diego Opera Chorus.
+But I wasn't going to go without a job.
+So, I used my opera skills and landed a position singing in the San Diego Opera Chorus.
 With a steady paycheck in place, this New York City girl took off for the West Coast!
-Mind you, my first time setting foot on the West Coast was at age 20 where, in the wilderness of Northern California, I discovered moonlight for the first time...no joke, I had never in my life experienced a night lit by only the light of the moon...shadows cast by the moon and not by a street light...no way!

 Warm and sunny in The San Diego Opera Chorus, I was cast in several straight plays for the first time in my life where I was really able to hone some of those legit acting skills under the direction of some extraordinary directors.
 I stuck around for a couple of seasons in the opera while also pursuing theater work, musical and otherwise.
 Then, after traveling a bit for some theater work here and there, my native NYC was calling me back.

-After about a minute of that, I was desperate, I needed out.
-I began development of what would eventually become my one-person "hip-hopera" and planted myself in the Professional Training Program at the Institute for Integrative Nutrition, determined to create a day job for myself that I actually enjoyed.
+Once home, I began development of what would eventually become my one-person gender-bending "hip-hopera."
+It was then that I also planted myself in the Professional Training Program at the Institute for Integrative Nutrition.
 Angel in Between, my one-person show, previewed in NYC at the W.O.W.
 Café Theater and went on to receive critical acclaim at San Diego's Fritz Theater at the same time as my holistic health counseling practice took off.

-Several regional theater productions later, including a favorite of mine, The Beggar Woman in Sweeney Todd, (and after discovering my knack for character acting, playing a boy in Angel in Between and becoming unrecognizable even to some of my former colleagues who came to see me in Sweeney Todd) I found myself with a performing day job (playing the "old" women, age makeup and all) in the Off-Broadway production of The American Girls Revue where I remained for a full 3 years (and 1,300 performances!).
-Of course, working 8 shows a week and having a thriving health coaching practice wasn't nearly enough, so I found myself landing another "day job" as a tour guide with On Location Tours, a TV and movie-themed tour company, and am still entertaining hundreds of tourists a week as the host and guide of On Location Tours' New York TV & Movie Sites Tour.
+Several regional theater productions later, I eventually found myself with a performing day job in the Off-Broadway production of The American Girls Revue where I remained for a full 3 years (and 1,300 performances!).
+Of course, working 8 shows a week and having a thriving health coaching practice wasn't nearly enough, so I found myself landing another "day job" as a tour guide with On Location Tours, a TV and movie-themed tour company.
+And 11 years later, I am still entertaining hundreds of tourists a week as the host and guide of On Location Tours' New York TV & Movie Sites Tour.

-TV and webcast hosting is also something I've gotten into lately.
-I booked some hosting work with a hip-hop/world music/holistic wellness website (talk about PERFECT for me!) and did some news anchor work for an urban news and music website.
-And, of course, combining two new-found loves (comedy & webcasting), I also booked a gig on the Onion News Network.
+TV and webcast hosting is also something I eventually got into.
+I booked some hosting work with a hip-hop/world music/holistic wellness website (talk about PERFECT for me!) and did some news anchor work for The Urban Post.
+And, adding some comedy into the online mix, I booked a gig on the Onion News Network.

 Thanks for reading all the way down here!
 Now you know all the oddball facts that have led me to my multi-faceted career.
 Here's to a Life of Health and Balance!